 Many SAP practitioners – IT and business alike – are in a similar situation and do not know where to start MM-FI data flow and reconciliation.
 This blog clarifies the fundamentals of MM-FI account determination.

 Configuration transaction OBYC forms the core of SAP’s integration between the MM, FI, and Controlling (CO) modules in a traditional SAP ERP system

-Transaction keys (1) are used to determine general ledger accounts used by the system.
-Account modifier is used to differentiate account determinations, depending on the procedure.
-[Transaction and account modifiers can be seen as a logical grouping similar types of transactions].
+Transaction and account modifiers are a logical grouping similar types of transactions.
 The transaction-account modifier, along with the valuation class, drives the accounting entries.
 Transaction keys are predefined in the SAP system and cannot be changed.

 Many of you may have seen an accounting entry at the time of the purchase of raw material as a debit to inventory and credit GR/IR.
 The configuration setup of transaction BSX (inventory posting) is responsible for the inventory posting (see Figure 1), and WRX (GR/IR clearing account) is responsible for GR/IR posting.
 When movement type 101 is used to record the goods receipt of raw material (valuation class 3000) for a purchase order, the system looks up the GL Account for transaction BSX and WRX for valuation class 3000 and records it in the accounting document.

 Figure 2: OBYC Setup for GBB-VBR – Consumption to Order